MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The inputs, `Vec<CallArg>`, is a vector of arguments, either objects or pure values, that can be used in the transaction commands.
 The objects are either owned by the sender or are shared/immutable objects.
 The pure values represent simple Move values, such as `u64` or `String` values, which can be constructed purely by their bytes.
 - The commands, `Vec<Command>`, is a vector of transaction commands.
 The possible commands are:
-  - `MoveCall` invokes either an `entry` or a `public` Move function in a published package.
   - `TransferObjects` sends multiple (1 or more) objects to a specified address.
   - `SplitCoins` splits off mutliple (1 or more) coins from a single coin.
 It can be any `sui::coin::Coin` object.
   - `MergeCoins` merges multiple (1 or more) coins into a single coin.
 Any `sui::coin::Coin` objects can be merged, as long as they are all of the same type.
   - `MakeMoveVec` creates a vector (potentially empty) of Move values.
-This is used primiarly to construct vectors of Move values to be used as arguments to `MoveCall`.
+This is used primarily to construct vectors of Move values to be used as arguments to `MoveCall`.
+  - `MoveCall` invokes either an `entry` or a `public` Move function in a published package.
   - `Publish` creates a new package and calls the `init` function of each module in the package.
   - `Upgrade` upgrades an existing package.
 The upgrade is gated by the `sui::package::UpgradeCap` for that package.